bakayolo/proxless/deploy/kubernetes/helm/README.md

 ## Introduction

 This chart bootstraps a proxless deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+It also install a redis standalone for HA purpose.

 ## Prerequisites